 At Apus Peru our guides will go through toilet etiquette when you are on the trail, but this is a brief idea.
 When you are at a campsite in the morning or evening, plus lunchtime, our crew will set up our portable toilet for you to use.
 However, if nature calls between these breaks then its time for a “bush wee” in Australian slang.
 You need to find a discrete place to go, and if you need to wipe make sure you put your used toilet paper into a ziplock bag.
 You can dispose of it at the next campsite.

 If you are needing to do a Number 2, ask our guide for a shovel and their advice on a place to go, away from a watercourse.
 When done, again make sure your used toilet paper goes in a ziploc bag.
 Do not bury it please!

 Would it surprise you if we said we’re quite excited about the Tent Lab camping trowel?
 Probably, but take a look and you might just see what we mean.
 It comes in a ton of colours and three sizes, and makes a cute addition to your packing list for a day hike.
 Yes really!

 No one want to lug a whole roll of toilet tissue with them, so Coghlan’s packable camping toilet paper is ideal for hiking purposes.
 So add it to your checklist for a day hike or overnight trip.

-If you don’t want to leave your soiled toilet paper out there for all to see and to harm the environment, then you need to carry it home in ziploc bags.
+Please, PLEASE do not leave your soiled toilet paper out there for all to see and to harm the environment, – you need to carry it with you in ziploc bags.
 A no brainer for that list of what to bring on a day hike, surely?

 A little travel size pack of hand sanitizer will also be needed for after those trips to the al fresco toilet, so don’t miss this when writing a day hiking gear list.